St Lawrence Ground: Ground redevelopment

 The club announced in late 2006 that it would seek to redevelop the ground.
 The planned £9 million development would include a hotel, health and fitness centre and conference facilities and would have involved the removal of the Les Ames Stand (the former Iron Stand) at the Nackington Road End of the ground, the oldest structure on the ground.
 The plans involved the upgrading of the pavilion and other stands on the ground.
 Money for the project would be raised by the building of private housing on the nets behind the pavilion and on the car park of the local pub, the Bat and Ball.

 The plans were controversial and the Kent Committee suggested that if they were not approved by the membership of the club that an alternative might be to move the county's headquarters to a ground closer to the M25 in order to attract more spectators.
-Following problems associated with the global economic downturn the redevelopment plans were put on indefinite "hold" in 2008.
+Due to the 2008 financial crisis, the redevelopment plans were put on indefinite "hold" in 2008.

 The plans were resurrected in summer 2009 and in March 2010 the club confirmed that Bellway would be its housing partner for the redevelopment project after the financial collapse of Persimmon Homes, the original housing developer.
 Work started in September 2010 on developing the ground.
-Five permanent, retractable floodlight pylons were installed in the 2010–11 off-season and the dressing rooms were refurbished and redeveloped.
+Five permanent, retractable floodlight masts were installed in the 2010–11 off-season and the dressing rooms were refurbished and redeveloped.
 The floodlights replaced temporary lights which had proved unreliable in strong winds and had restricted the county's ability to play evening Twenty20 matches.

 Land behind the Pavilion was sold to Bellway in 2011 and in March 2012 a new Sainsbury's Local convenience store opened.
 This faces out of the ground and occupies the ground floor of the new club administration building alongside the Lime Tree Cafe inside the ground.
 The building was partly funded by a loan from Canterbury City Council.

 In 2013, the club announced they had been unable to find a partner for the hotel and fitness centre and instead hoped to build 60 retirement flats on the northern side of the ground.
 Canterbury City Council initially rejected the planning application in late 2014, but the decision was overturned and construction began in 2016 and was completed by the start of the 2018 season.
 The new plans were restricted to the northern edge of the ground along the Old Dover Road and ensured that the Les Ames Stand was retained on the ground.
 The development was opened in 2017 and named Freeman House in honour of Kent's leading wicket-taker, Tich Freeman.
 At the same time, a new electronic scoreboard was installed near to the apartments.